 The SDS should describe fire-fighting response recommendations.

 Section 5: Fire-Fighting Measures - This section provides recommendations for fighting a fire caused by the chemical.
-The required information consists of:
+Click on the button to see the required information in this section.

 Recommendations of suitable extinguishing equipment, and information about extinguishing equipment that is not appropriate for a particular situation.